-Counselor (OCGA 43- 10A-1), Licensed Clinical Soc Worker (OCGA 43- 10A-1), Psychiatrist (OCGA 43- 24-20) ial Minimum of a Masters degree in psychology, education, social work or a related field; Specialized training and education in behavioral analysis and positive behavioral supports for people with developmental disabilities; At least two years experience in behavioral supports evaluation and services for people with developmental disabilities; Agrees to or provides required documentation of a criminal records check if not currently licensed in the State of Georgia.
+(OCGA 43-10A-1), Licensed Clinical Social Worker (OCGA 43-10A-1), Psychiatrist (OCGA 43-24-20) education, social work or a related field; 2.
+Specialized training and education in behavioral analysis and positive behavioral supports for people with developmental disabilities; 3.
+At least two years experience in behavioral supports evaluation and services for people with developmental disabilities; 4.
+Agrees to or provides required documentation of a criminal records check if not currently licensed in the State of Georgia.
 All licensed professionals must meet the Positive Behavioral Supports Specialist education, training and experience standards specified above.
 The DHR, MHDDAD Guidelines for Supporting Adults with Challenging Behaviors in Community Settings sets forth both guidelines and requirements to be followed in the provision of behavioral supports to people with developmental disabilities.
 The provision of waiver Behavioral Supports Consultation Services is expected to comply with the guidelines and requirements set forth in this manual, including current regulatory standards, individual rights, core values and philosophy of service provision of the Division of MHDDAD, and to be consistent with empirical knowledge related to behavior analysis.
-Provider qualifications for waiver Behavior Supports Consultation services, however, are as specified in this waiver request.
-Verification of Provider Provider Type: Entity Responsible for Verification: Frequency of Verification Qualifications Positive Behavioral Supports Specialist DHR Annual e Delivery Method Service Deliver Participant-di rected as specified in Appendix E Provider managed
+Provider qualifications for waiver Behavior Supports Consultation services, however, are as specified Verification Provider Type: Entity Responsible for Verification: in this waiver request.
+Frequency of Verification of Provider Qualifications Positive Behavioral Supports Specialist DHR Annual Service Deliver (check each than • e Delivery Method ected as specified in Appendix E Provider managed